-- When talking about solar PV, we predominately think of large, square panels but there are solar tiles and more aesthetic options available which will blend in with your existing roof.
+- When talking about solar PV, we predominately think of large, square panels, but there are solar tiles and more aesthetic options available which will blend in with your existing roof.
 However, while these are much more discrete, they are typically more expensive than standard panels.

-- Solar panels don’t necessary have to go on your main roof – you can consider other locations such as a garage, outbuilding or the ground – they can still be connected back to your house.
+- Solar panels don’t necessarily have to go on your main roof – you can consider other locations such as a garage, outbuilding or the ground – they can still be connected back to your house.